matihost/monorepo/terraform/azure/azure-entraid/README.md

 * Resource Group

-* Policies on Subscription level to enforce resource regions and VM sizes
+* Policies on Resource Group level to enforce resource regions and VM sizes

 ## Prerequisites